 You are expected to develop an understanding of a broad range of research methods and demonstrate competence in their use.
 Through specific coursework you will gain mastery of techniques such as quantitative and qualitative methods and analyses.
-Required courses include: HDFS 6800: Research Methods and HDFS 6950: Conducting Qualitative Research in Family Science.
+Required courses include: HDFS 6800: Research Methods and HDFS 7170: Introduction to Applied Statistics in HDFS.
 Students who already have taken a graduate level research methods or statistics course prior to beginning the program may not be required to take all the courses listed in the curriculum.
 Submitting official transcripts, course syllabi, or taking a proficiency test may be required for proof of proficiency.